Blood-C: The Last Dark: Release

 A film conclusion to the series was announced in April 2011, just a month after the series was announced.
 The film's theatrical release date—June 2, 2012—was announced in a post-credit teaser during the final episode of Blood-C. Its official title was announced in late 2011.
 The opening minutes of the film were streamed by Yahoo!
 Japan in May 2012.
 It was distributed by Shochiku.
 A novelization written by Fujisaku was released on June 2, 2012.
 The cover illustration was handled by CLAMP.
 Western screenings of the film took place at the Scotland Loves Animation film festival in 2012, and in France at the Annecy International Animated Film Festival and L'Étrange Festival in 2013.

 Home media

-The fil.'s release on DVD and Blu-ray was handled by Aniplex.
-It released on February 27, 2013.
+The film's home video release in Japan was handled by Aniplex.
+It released on DVD and Blu-ray on February 27, 2013.
 In North America, the anime was licensed by Funimation, who also created the English dub.
 The DVD and Blu-ray versions released in North America on October 22, 2013.
 It was released in Australia by Madman Entertainment on January 15, 2014.
-In Europe, it was released by Anchor Bay Entertainment through Manga Entertainment on March 24, 2014.
+In the United Kingdom, it was released by Manga Entertainment on March 24, 2014.
 A special release exclusive to HMV featured the movie on a Blu-ray/DVD double play in a slip case, a poster, and four art cards featuring visuals from the movie.
+In 2020, Anime Limited announced that it had relicensed the movie, and released it alongside the TV series on Blu-ray on August 29, 2022.